LukasMurdock/LukasMurdock.github.io/_posts/2020-09-21-managing-a-remote-team.md

 title: 'Managing a remote team'
 description: "How to manage and work with a remote team."
 date: September 21, 2020
+tags: annual
 ---

+## The Remote Office
+- **Synchronous communication**: Chat tools (Slack) enable a constant, real-time connection with your team.
+- **Digital workspace**: A place where you have full access to project progress and assignments of who’s doing what.
+- **Video meeting space**: Video tools (Zoom) give your team face time together.
+- **Open document storage**: Give everyone access to files they need with cloud-based shared document spaces (Dropbox, Google Drive, Confluence).
+- **Team Calendar**: A team calendar shows vacation and holidays, important launches and due dates, and shared meetings so you can visually see everyone’s availability.

+Document how tools are used and where to go with questions.

+### Optimize for Deep Work

+**Deep Work**: Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
+These efforts create new value, improve your skill, and are hard to replicate.

+**Shallow Work**: Noncognitively demanding, logistical-style tasks, often performed while distracted.
+These efforts tend to not create much new value in the world and are easy to replicate.

+The reach the optimal state of deep work you need to work for extended periods with full concentration on a single task free from distraction.
+Organizational leaders must ensure people can do important work, ensure deep work over shallow work, and take away barriers to achieving deep work.
+Protect your team from distractions.

+The most common barrier to deep work: distraction.
+The most common distraction: chat.

+Chat is good for:
+1. Quickly tossing an idea back and forth
+2. Alerting people of time-critical information
+3. A sense of belonging

+Chat attacks attention and severely hinders deep work:
+1. Mental fatigue and exhaustion
+2. An unsustainable ASAP culture
+3. Fear of missing out or not having a say
+4. Thinking a line at a time rather than a thought at a time
+5. Implied consensus
+6. Knee-jerk responses
+7. Over-informing everyone in real-time
+8. Shallow work
+9. Lack of context

+Other barriers to deep work:
+- Shallow work
+- "multitasking"
+- Literally anything that grabs your attention during your work that is not your work
+- Not completely shutting down work thinking at the end of the workday

+## Establish Group Norms
+Group norms are informal and formal rules of how people interact.
+Group norms clarify roles and provide a sense of predictability.

+Document shared expectations explicitly.

+### Meeting Norms
+- No agenda, no meeting
+- We circulate meeting agendas at least 24 hours before meetings
+- At the start of the meeting, everyone reads the document
+- We begin and end meetings on time
+- We discuss problems directly, focusing on solutions rather than blame
+- We are engaged and present in meetings
+- If there is a reason we need to be less present, we communicate that to the group at the beginning of the meeting

+### Communication Norms
+- Meetings are the last resort, not the first option
+- Speaking only helps who’s in the room, writing helps everyone
+- Substantial decisions start and end with an exchange of complete thoughts, not one-line-at-a-time jousts.
+Write it up, don't chat it down.
+- Use threads
+- Use @ if you want someone to read a message
+- Over communicate: poor communication creates more work
+- Document things people also need to know and where the communication happens.
+- Never expect or require an immediate response.
+Urgency is overrated, ASAP is poison.
+- Communication shouldn't require schedule synchronization.
+Calendars have nothing to do with communication.
+Model, document, and share.

 The following is a summary of the [Know Your Team Intro: Managing Remote Teams](https://knowyourteam.com/m/lessons/161-managing-remote-teams/topics/1301-intro-managing-remote-teams).